Discovering nanoSTAKE for the first time

-“Push it,” Chip says.
 I do and watch as the prototype eases quietly and quickly through the plastic.
 It pauses at the bottom and cools rapidly as the plastic reforms to give a strong stake.
-Just then, not 3 seconds after the module was clearly hot enough to melt and form plastic, Chip presses his finger on the tip of the module, exactly where it had just melted the plastic.
+Just then, less than 3 seconds after the module was clearly hot enough to melt and form plastic, Chip presses his finger on the tip of the module, exactly where it had just melted the plastic.
 I react, moving to grab his arm in a purely instinctual move.
 I hesitate, because… of course, he knows what he’s doing.
 He smiles quietly as if he knew it was coming.

-This is the power of nanoSTAKE.
-Our team developed the technology further and as we brought nanoSTAKE to the largest plastics show in North America last month, our team watched while many potential customers and competitors wondered how we were cleanly staking a tricky plastic like polycarbonate in a matter of 6-8 seconds with a new technology.
-This patent-pending product is designed to fit neatly into tight-fit places which are common in LED lighting, medical devices, and electronics.
+Our team developed the technology further, and as we brought nanoSTAKE to the largest plastics show in North America, we watched while many potential customers and competitors wondered how we were cleanly staking a tricky plastic, like polycarbonate, in a matter of 6-8 seconds with a new technology.
+This now-patented product is designed to fit neatly into tight-fit places which are common in medical devices, LED lighting, and electronics.
 Using our proprietary Smart Respond Heating Technology, our closed-loop system can determine the precise position of the final stake and even visually communicate each module’s real-time status to the user.

-What else makes the technology unique?
-Power.
-And not much of it.
-Using less than 1.5 Amps at 120 VAC, the low current allows for small wires with easily manageable connections.
+NanoSTAKE uses very little power, less than 1.5 Amps at 120 VAC.
+Because the current is so low, the wires are small with easily manageable connections.
 Despite this low current, the system can stake parts as if it had thermal capacity many times higher than the actual amount.
 The system is also designed to stake tricky plastics that traditionally stick.
 Coupled with its self-contained control system, the closed-loop process is set and monitored without having to build your own control system.

 The Evolution of nanoSTAKE